CiscoLives/LTRATO-2001/docs/tasks/task3/step4.rst

     |

-    - The **Testbed** object is the top container object, containing all the testbed devices and all the subsequent information that is generic to the    testbed.
+    - The **Testbed** object is the top container object, and it contains all the testbed devices and all the subsequent information that is generic to the testbed.
     - **Device** objects represent physical and/or virtual hardware in a testbed topology.
     - **Interface** objects represent a physical/virtual interface that connects to a link of some sort (for example, Ethernet, ATM, Loopback, and so on).
     - **Link** objects represent the connection (wire) between two or more interfaces within a testbed topology.